 The next challenge will be to look at the source of the electricity used for cars and other modes of transport.
 There are concerns about the load on the national grid, and where the grid gets its power from.
 In countries like New Zealand 83% is renewable, from wind or water but there is a still a small percentage from coal and gas.
 Most countries are working towards that sort of balance at the moment as well, with majority renewable energy from natural sources.
 It is however still better environmentally to switch to electric vehicles, even if the source is not fully renewable, this is explained well by ‘Climate Explained’.

-There are a lot more electric cars and trucks in production, and on the road now than ever.
+There are a lot more electric cars, bikes, scooters and trucks in production, and on the road now than ever.
 But in order to make a big enough positive impact in the current climate crisis we still have a long way to go.
 We need clean electric vehicles now, more than ever.
-The impact of transport pollution on our health and the health of the planet is simply too great to ignore.
+The impact of transport pollution on our health and the health of the planet is simply too great to ignore and we need to find an answer to the commuting problem.